 Situated in Vancouver's West End is the Roedde House Museum, a superb late-Victorian house made in the Queen Anne revival style and an excellent venue for a vintage style wedding.
-Constructed in 1893 for the family of Gustav Roedde, the city's first bookbinder, this magnificent building has been truly restored to authentically represent the daily life of a middle class immigrant family.
+Constructed in 1893 for the family of Gustav Roedde, one of the City's first bookbinders, this magnificent building has been truly restored to authentically represent the daily life of the Roedde family during the 1890s and early 1900s.

 Facilities and capacity

 This stunning museum venue acts as a great place to hold a beautiful and classic celebration.
-The first floor provides exquisite living and dining rooms which are able to hold up to fifty to sixty-five family and friends for a reception and thirty-five guests for a seated event.
-Their outdoor space also offers an elegant atmosphere.
+The first floor provides exquisite living and dining rooms which are able to hold up to fifty family and friends for a reception and thirty guests for a seated event.
+The surrounding outdoor space also offers an elegant atmosphere.

 In addition, China cups and saucers are available for use but any required tableware and a liquor license must be provided by outside vendors.
 If necessary, the museum is able to recommend fantastic vendors for the future newlyweds.